-This one stands for ‘Cannondale Advanced Aluminum Design’ and is used across all of the aluminium frames.
+This one stands for ‘Cannondale Advanced Aluminium Design’ and is used across all of the aluminium frames.
 The principle is that rather than taking a tube and trying to shape it to meet the requirements, Cannondale identifies the needs the tube must meet, and then uses software to virtually create and test them until the desired qualities are met.

 Cannondale doesn’t stop at bikes – it also creates its own cranksets and wheels.
-The HollowGram cranksets are particularly coveted thanks to the spider web design used and ‘System Integration’ which keeps the weight exceptionally low and the stiffness high.
+The HollowGram cranksets are particularly coveted thanks to the spider web design used and System Integration that keeps the weight exceptionally low and the stiffness high.

-You’ll also spot other terms, like ‘System Integration’, or Si, which requires less explaining and simply means more integration which drops weight and sometimes drag; and mountain bikers would also name the ‘Lefty’ fork as a major accomplishment of the brand.
+You’ll also spot other terms, like System Integration or Si, which requires less explaining and simply means more integration which drops weight and sometimes drag; mountain bikers would also name Cannondale’s relentless suspension innovation as the major accomplishment of the brand.

 Cannondale road bikes

-Cannondale SuperSix Evo
+Cannondale SuperSix EVO road bike

 The model began life in 2004 as the Six13.
 Over the years, the bike dropped weight right down to 665g for a 56cm frame – but this was later bolstered to provide a stiffer platform.
-The frames of 2017 came in at 777g for a 56, but with greater system integration which means the built bikes are actually lighter.
-With the increasing popularity of disc brakes, the range now includes models with rotor stoppers but there are still rim brake options.
+The frames of 2017 came in at 777g for a 56cm, but with greater system integration which means the built bikes were actually lighter.
+With the increasing popularity of disc brakes, the range includes models with rotor stoppers but there are still rim brake options.

 The racing world has certainly not turned its back on aluminium.
 Though even the best aluminium is heavier than the best carbon, it can often rival cheap carbon – and is more resilient.

 Only available with disc brakes, the Synapse is available with an aluminium or carbon frame.
 Being an endurance bike, dampening vibrations is important – and SAVE is employed across the models, expect for the very bottom rung which gets a standard 27.2mm seatpost.
-In the higher tiers, Cannondale uses a proprietary 25.4mm seat post, which offers more compliance, and the seat stays and fork are built to do the same.
+In the higher tiers, Cannondale uses a proprietary 25.4mm seat post that offers more compliance.
+The seat stays and fork are built to do the same.

 Cannondale Synapse carbon models start with a Tiagra build, and top out with a Hi-Mod frame and SRAM Red E-Tap AXS.
-There are aluminium builds too, from £849.99 with Shimano Sora, and women’s models with size specific adjusted carbon lay up and optimised touch points.
+There are aluminium builds too, with Shimano Sora up to Shimano 105.
+The women’s models promise size specific adjusted carbon lay up or aluminium tubing, and optimised touch points.

-Cannondale CAADX and SuperX
+Cannondale CAADX and SuperX cyclocross bikes

 Cannondale’s cyclocross bikes combine technologies seen on their road and mountain bikes to create the nimble handling of a race bike with the robust strength and root/rock tackling expertise in the mud-world.

 The CAADX bikes, as you might expect, feature CAAD developed aluminium frames whilst the SuperX sits top of the tree with BallisTec carbon.
-The geometry remains largely similar – with the same stack, reach, head and seat tube angles promising a similar experience.
+The geometry remains largely similar with the same stack, reach, head and seat tube angles promising a similar experience.

 Cannondale hybrid bikes

-For urban riders, there’s the infamous Cannondale Bad Boy.
-This carries the lefty fork, with integrated LED rechargeable lights.
-There’s an integrated rear light too, plus reflective ‘top tube bumpers’ to protect your frame from leaning and locking.
-All models carry disc brakes and wide volume 40mm tyres which will roll over even the worst city roads.
+For these two models there’s also an integrated rear light in the alloy seatpost, plus reflective ‘top tube bumpers’ to protect your frame from leaning and locking.
+All models carry disc brakes and wide volume 40mm tyres that will roll over even the worst city roads.